-The composition of our December 31, 2016 and 2017 pension plan assets by asset category and fair value level is shown in the table below.
+The composition of our pension plan assets by asset category and fair value level at December 31, 2017 and 2018 is shown in the table below.
 The amounts shown for plan assets invested in the CMRT include a nominal amount of cash held by our U.S. pension plan which is not part of the plan's investment in the CMRT.